 In the event that the individual is dissatisfied with the results of the investigation, they may

-appeal to the Executive Director of the ASCB or the President.
+appeal to the CEO of the ASCB or the President.
 Any questions regarding this

-policy should be directed to the ASCB Executive Director or other ASCB staff.
+policy should be directed to the ASCB CEO or other ASCB staff.